|Castle, river crossing|

 |Ruler||Lord Walder Frey|

 |Named for||its twin castles|

-A stone bridge arches between them.
+A stone bridge arches between the castles, with the bridge footings rising from within the inner keeps.
 This bridge is wide enough for two wagons to cross abreast.
-It is the only crossing point over the Green Fork for hundreds of miles in either direction, from the North to the western Riverlands.
+It is the only crossing point over the Green Fork for hundreds of miles in either direction, from the north to the western riverlands.
 It lies directly athwart the main route from Winterfell to Riverrun.

-It took the Freys three generations to complete the fortress, starting six hundred years ago with timber keeps on either bank of the river.
+The Freys have held the crossing of the Green Fork for six hundred years, beginning when a petty lord built a rickety wooden bridge over the narrowest portion of the river.
+It took the family three generations to complete the bridge in stone, after which they built timber keeps on each bank of the river.
 Since then, the Freys have grown wealthy by charging a heavy toll on all those who need to cross - a fact which irks many older or more powerful houses.
 The timber keeps have since been replaced by stone.
 These castles are what give the stronghold its name, for they are identical.
-Given their strong castle, strategic location, wealth, and numbers, the Freys are one of the most powerful bannerhouses sworn to House Tully, able to raise four thousand men-at-arms.
+Given their strong castle, strategic location, wealth, and numbers, the Freys are one of the most powerful bannerhouses sworn to House Tully, now able to raise about four thousand men.

 A Game of Thrones